cover image - Small Animal Endoscopy, 3rd Edition

 • Over 1,000 color images depict normal and abnormal anatomical features, as well as numerous tables and diagrammatic representations.

-• A bonus website takes understanding to the next level with videos of:
+• A bonus website takes understanding to the next level with slide decks, case studies, and a few videos.

 • Expanded content on the use of rigid endoscopy helps you perform the most current minimally invasive surgical procedures.